Feature photo: Igor Miske

 Common fair use aspects across jurisdictions

-Before we dive into the details for different jurisdictions, it’s worth pointing out a few common aspects of fair use in the US and Commonwealth countries.
+Before we dive into the details for different jurisdictions, it’s worth pointing out a few common elements of fair use in the US and Commonwealth countries.

 - Criticism or review: When an image is used for criticism or review purposes, the use needs to involve actual commentary or critique of the source material.
 Posting the content alone with no analysis of the work would not be considered fair dealing.

 - News reporting: Fair dealing for news reporting relates to informational news content on current events and matters of public interest.
-If an article does not relate to a current event in the civic interest, the case may not be considered fair use.
+If an article does not relate to a current event where it’s in the civic interest for people to be aware, the case may not be considered fair use.

-- Education: When an image is used for work for research or study purposes, the accompanying written content needs to clearly relate to the act of educating someone.
-So, for example, if an education institution uses an image to promote their services, this wouldn’t fall under fair use or fair dealing for education purposes.
+- Education: When an image is used for research or study purposes, the accompanying written content needs to clearly relate to the act of educating someone.
+So, for example, if an education institution uses an image to promote their courses or services, this wouldn’t fall under fair use or fair dealing for education purposes.

 Fair use in the US